Skip to content

 • Test mail

-• Registration activation, password reset, email address change, and external login email verification mail templates
+• Registration activation, password reset, email address change, external login email verification, and login email code mail templates

 Check before enabling registration